Saturday, January 17, 2026 | 06:54 PM ISTहिंदी में पढें

 Listen to This Article

-Mysore-headquartered Kaynes Technologies on Friday said it had “inadvertently not disclosed” some related-party transactions in its standalone financial statements.
+Shares of Kayne Technologies plummeted over 12 per cent on Friday after the firm said it had “inadvertently not disclosed” some of the related-party transactions in the standalone financial statements of the company.

-The company, however, said these transactions were not required to be disclosed under the consolidated accounting standards, according to the Indian Accounting Standards.
+The company, however, said that these transactions were not required to be disclosed under the consolidated accounting standards as per the Indian Accounting Standards.

-Earlier this week, Kotak Institutional Equities flagged, in a report, the inconsistencies in the company’s related-party transactions, an ambiguous accounting treatment of goodwill or reserve adjustments under acquisitions.
-It also included sharp additions to intangibles for technical know-how, among other issues.
+Earlier this week, Kotak Institutional Equities flagged in a report inconsistencies in the company’s related party transactions, an ambiguous accounting treatment of goodwill or reserve adjustments under acquisitions, and sharp additions to intangibles for technical know-how, among other issues at the company.

 “We have observed inconsistencies in the disclosures made by the standalone entity and various subsidiaries on inter-company related transactions for the year and in year-end balances,” Kotak Institutional Equities said in its report.